 Carpenter ants and black carpenter ants make two types of nests.
 A main nest and satellite nests.
-The main nest is build by the queen, she tunnels into decaying wood to begin the main nest.
+The main nest is built by the queen, she tunnels into decaying wood to begin the main nest.
 This site must be damp all the time for the eggs and younger larvae to survive.
 Well established nests may contain thousands of ants, but it can take several years for a new nest to build up to even a few hundred individuals.
 Main nests are usually outdoors in rotting stumps, trees or in decaying landscape timbers.

-They can become established in houses where wood in the structure has begun to decay.
+They can become established in houses where the wood in the structure has begun to decay.
 Although carpenter ants do not eat wood, they do tunnel into it to make their galleries.
 Once they establish a nest in damp wood they will eventually damage the structure by tunneling from the decaying wood into the sound wood.

 After a Carpenter ant nest gets quite big, they will create satellite nests.
 These nests are often in walls, ceilings, or under insulation in attics or crawl spaces.
 Most nests in houses are satellite nests that maintain communication with the main nest.